rahulraj/virtual_keywords/README.md

   # They have not yet been evaluated.
 You can evaluate them as many or as few
   # times as you want by executing the call method on them.

-  # For example, this code makes a virtual "if" identical to a normal one:
+  # For example, this code makes a virtual "if" that's identical to a normal
+  * one:
   # if condition.call
   #  then_do.call
   # else